Azure/ResourceModules/docs/wiki/Solution creation.md

 The following example shows how you could orchestrate a deployment of multiple resources using template specs.
 In this example, we will deploy a NSG and use the same in a subsequent VNET deployment.

-> **Note**: the preferred method to publish modules to template-specs is to leverage our [CI environment](./The%20CI%20environment.md).
+> **Note**: the preferred method to publish modules to template-specs is to leverage the [CI environment](./The%20CI%20environment.md) provided in this repository.
 However, this option may not be applicable to all scenarios (ref e.g., the [Consume library](./Getting%20started%20-%20Scenario%202%20Consume%20library.md) section).
 As an alternative, the same [Publish-ModuleToTemplateSpec.ps1](https://github.com/Azure/ResourceModules/blob/main/utilities/pipelines/resourcePublish/Publish-ModuleToTemplateSpec.ps1) script leveraged by the publishing step of the CI environment pipeline can also be run locally.

 ```bicep
 targetScope = 'subscription'